gaonkarr/VisualSearch_MXNet_CFN/README.md

 ### Prerequisites

 1. If you are using CLI to interact with AWS, then ensure CLI is configured.
-[Default region US-EAST-1, considering availability of used resources]
+[Default region US-EAST-1, considering availability of used resources] .
 Easiest to use the AWS Console.

 2. Ensure that you have a KeyPair available to access the Deep Learning Instance.

+3. By default, template launches p3.2xlarge Deep Learning Instances.
+Check your EC2 Limits.
+Also update the AZs if you get Insufficient Capacity Errors.

 ## Steps to run VisualSearch_MXNet Workshop